FunkinCrew/Funkin/USER-README.txt

     Hit save and save the json.
 Remember difficulty prefixes!
     Custom GF:
-      Follow above instructions but instead of choosing one of the top two dropdowns choose the one on the bottom left.
+      Follow above instructions but instead of choosing one of the top two dropdowns choose the one that says gf.
       Choose custom gf
       Hit save and save the json.
 Remember difficulty prefixes!
   Custom Stages:
     Goto assets/images/custom_stages
+    Make a new folder with the name of your stage
     Drag in any custom stage assets
     If there are missing assets:
-      You can just copy the templates unless it is stage Rename all these assets like the templates, replacing template with your stage name
-    Add a new property to custom_stages.json:
+      You can just copy the templates unless it is stage Add a new property to custom_stages.json:
       "(stage name)": "(stage it is like)"
     Don't forget your commas!